 The LVC ClipShifter plugin doesn’t only look cool, it functions in a unique way, too.
-This limiter sort of works backwards.
+This limiter sort of works backward.
 In other words, its goal is to distort the audio rather than prevent distortion.
 In some ways the ClipShifter is effectively a distortion plugin, but with more versatility.
 The plugin can produce both clipping distortion as well as transparent compression.
 The paid version of this plugin offers even more features, but the free version already boasts quite a bit.
 For a different kind of limiting and distortion, ClipShifter has you covered.

 There is more than one way to widen your mix across the stereo field.
 That said, plugins can come in handy in this process.
-Whether you want to make a mono track stereo, vice versa, or just control the overall spaciousness of your track, check out these stereo effects and control Mac free plugins.
+Whether you want to make a mono track stereo, vice versa, or just control the overall spaciousness of your track, check out these stereo effects and control Mac-free plugins.

 Voxengo Stereo Touch

 Voxengo makes the list yet again with another great free plugin.
-Their stereo touch plugin allows you to artificially create spacious stereo sounding tracks with ease.
+Their stereo touch plugin allows you to artificially create spacious stereo-sounding tracks with ease.
 On the technical end, this plugin utilizes a mid/side coding technique.
 The plugin also features built-in high-pass and low-pass filters, A/B comparison, two delay lines, and supports all sample rates.

 STC-3 by RAZ Audio

 The Spatial Expander STC-3 by RAZ Audio simplifies things a bit further.
 This stereo expander takes an existing stereophonic track and can widen it even further.
 The bold visual display makes it easy to see how wide and at what angles the left and right sides are going.
-The STC-3 can even turn a stereo track into a mon track, if desired.
+The STC-3 can even turn a stereo track into a mon track if desired.
 This free plugin is yet another useful tool in your mixing arsenal.

 A1StereoControl by A1 Audio